Confirmed transactions are irreversible. This is the nature of all blockchains.

 - Press the button "click to see more" to expand the details of the transaction and note its "nonce" value.

 If the unconfirmed transaction isn't listed, open the last outgoing transaction that is confirmed (check both the regular as well as token transactions).
-Look at its "nonce" value and add 1 to it (for example, if you see the nonce is "7", note the number "8").
+Look at its "nonce" value and add 1 to it (for example, if you see the highest confirmed outgoing nonce is "7", note the number "8").
 If you have no confirmed outgoing ETH nor token transactions, use the value 0 (zero).

 - Continue to the next screen and send the transaction.
 Use a fee value higher than your original (pending) transaction.
 If you want to manually set the fees, you can find suggested values here: https://ethgasstation.info.
 This will replace your pending transaction with the same nonce.
 If you want to cancel the transaction, use your own address as the destination or the amount to send as zero, so the transaction confirms and no coins leave your address..

 - After the new transaction confirms, at the top right corner of your ETH wallet select "... / Resynchronize" once to force a refresh of your transactions and clear the replaced ones.